Need Some Help? The Basics Recipes! Vegan Nutrition Behind The Scenes

 In addition to the above, here are some extra melon tips...

 Cantaloupe - Look to the end opposite the stem; it should be slightly soft and nicely fragrant.
 If it smells too strong, then it's likely overripe.
 If it's green, then let it sit on your counter for a few days until it's ripened and has turned a pretty cream or yellow color.
 Then place in your refrigerator.
-Once cut, cantaloupe can only stay unrefrigated for 2-4 hours before it starts to break down and become inedible AND dangerous due to various bacteria that have likely formed.
+Once cut, cantaloupe can only stay unrefrigerated for 2-4 hours before it starts to break down and become inedible AND dangerous due to various bacteria that have likely formed.
 Scary!
-Who knew? ;O)
+Who knew? ;)

 Watermelon - Look for a creamish color on one side of the melon that looks different from the rest of the rind.
 This is the side that was resting on the ground while ripening.
 If this marking isn't there, then chances are it was picked prematurely and the taste will be affected.